thomasclarke1969/documentation/integration/ios/conversations.md

 ##Participants

-Once a conversation has been created, participant lists remain mutable, meaning participants can be both added or removed.
-The Layer service does not enforce ownership of conversations so any client can both add and remove participants to a conversation.
+Once a conversation has been created, participant lists remain mutable, meaning participants can be added or removed.
+The Layer service does not enforce ownership of conversations so any client can both add or remove participants from a conversation.

 ```objectivec
 // Adds a participant to an existing conversation